 NEW YORK—Rainbow Johnson lived in a room at the Cavalier Hotel on 34th Street.

 The bathroom was down the hall.
 He had a hot plate for boiling water for coffee and heating cans of soup.
-When he had money he ate more substantial meals in the coffee shop downstairs.
+When he had a few bucks in his pocket he ate more substantial meals in the coffee shop downstairs.

 Before moving into the Cavalier Hotel, he had been homeless in several cities across America.